BossSloth/SteamHunter-plugin/README.md

 ## Installation
 1. Ensure you have Millennium installed on your Steam client
-2. Download the latest release of this plugin or from the [Steambrew](https://steambrew.app/plugins) website
+2. Download the [latest release](https://github.com/tddebart/SteamHunter-plugin/releases/latest) of this plugin from GitHub or from the [Steambrew](https://steambrew.app/plugins) website
 3. Place the plugin files in your Millennium plugins directory (should be a plugins folder in your Steam client directory)
 4. Restart your Steam client
-5. Enable the Augmented Steam plugin in the Millennium plugin menu
+5. Enable the Achievement Groups plugin in the Millennium plugin menu
-6. FULLY restart the Steam client again
+6. Right click steam on your taskbar and Click "Exit Steam" to make sure the plugin is fully loaded
+7. Startup steam

 ## Usage